Native to South-eastern USA, these small lizards are extremely energetic and acrobatic.

 Substrate Type: Sphagnum Moss, Peat Soil, Bark, Coconut Fibre.

-Equipment Necessary: Glass Vivarium, UVB Lighting, UVA Basking Bulb, Misting System, Two Thermometers, Heating Mat.
+Equipment Necessary: Glass Vivarium, UVB Lighting, Heating Bulb, Misting System, Two Thermometers, Thermostat.

 Cleaning Instructions: Spot Clean any waste or uneaten food daily.
 Clean the Vivarium and change the substrate monthly.

 Healthy Behaviours: Displaying both green and brown colouration, Actively jumping and climbing about in their enclosure, Feeding well, Moving between basking and cooling over the course of the day.